SimranPaul/Flutter-Demo-App/README.md

-# Genesis
+# Flutter Demo App -GENESIS

-A new Flutter project.
+A new Flutter project covering the fundamentals to a well-rounded app.

 ## Getting Started